mehvishahmed/mehvishahmed/README.md

 ## About Me👩‍🎓👋

-Grounded and solution oriented Computer Science & Engineering student, passionate about Artificial Intelligence and Machine Learning.
-Dynamic and motivated personality, skilled in building diverse cross functional teams, with an ability to work independently and/or in groups and demonstrating exceptional communication skills.
+Grounded and solution-oriented Computer Science and Engineering student, passionate about Artificial Intelligence and Machine Learning.
+Dynamic and motivated personality, skilled in building diverse cross-functional teams, with an ability to work independently and/or in groups and demonstrating exceptional communication skills.
 Driven and motivated to make organizations thrive.

 👩‍💻 I practice coding on ![HackerRank](https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white)

-🌱 I’m currently learning JavaScript

 📬 How to reach me **mehvishahmed1000@gmail.com**